LewMC/Essence/README.md

 Install JDK 21 before continuing.
 Click [here](https://docs.oracle.com/en/java/javase/21/install/index.html) for documentation.

 - You will also need Maven for the `mvn` command, which can be installed [here](https://maven.apache.org/download.cgi).
-- Make sure that your version of JDK 21 includes JavaDoc.
+- Make sure that your version of JDK 21 includes Javadoc.
   - For example, Eclipse Temurin JDK with Hotspot 21 includes this executable.

 ```sh